kfcampbell/GithubBotRepo/readme.md

 * a better way to construct a JSON request than just string manipulation (done. used github3.py)
 * simply update a single file rather than add a new file each time (done)
-* randomly commit more than once on some occasions and not at all on others
+* randomly commit more than once on some occasions (done)
+* add more interesting commit messages
 * add logging

 ## Dependencies